Go Beyond the Show Notes

 For this article, Tiffany Youngren wrote an outline, had the article written by Contentfly, then re-ran some of the content through Conversion.ai.
 This method is our favorite, as it is affordable and the outcome is an article that sounds like we wrote it (only much better).

 You don’t have to be an SEO expert to get a lot of traffic to your blog over time.
-However, there are a few things you can do to boost your engagement.
+However, you can do a few things to boost your engagement.
 The first is to ensure the articles are interesting.
 This is the only way the reader will enjoy reading it, and it boosts your chances of them then going to listen to the podcast itself.

 » Make It Easy